apache/trafficcontrol/docs/source/admin/quick_howto/multi_site.rst

 	#) In the delivery service page, select the newly created DS_PROFILE and save the delivery service.

 #.
 Turn on parent_proxy_routing in the MID profile.

+..
+Note:: Support for multisite configurations with single-layer CDNs is now available.
+If a cachegroup's defined parents are either blank or of the type ORG_LOC, that cache's parent.config will be generated as a top layer cache, even if it is an edge.
+In the past, parent.config generation was strictly determined by cache type.
+The new method examines the parent cachegroup definitions and generates the parent.config accordingly.